padajar/padajar.github.io/_posts/2026-01-21-taking-your-medicine.md

 Why do we do things that we don’t like?

 * Sometimes, it’s because we have to.
 I mean, just take the phrase “grunt work”.
-We we might not like it, but we need to meet some deadline, or pass some class, or make something happen.
+We might not like it, but we need to meet some deadline, or pass some class, or make something happen.
 More broadly, this can be because of some sense of *obligation* to someone else, an organization, society at large.
 Of course, that obligation can be real or fake — take, for example, the fear that you’ll be judged so harshly if every detail on your presentation isn’t picture perfect, or if you told a friend that you’d go to their performance even if you don’t enjoy ballet.
 * Sometimes, it’s because there’s something on the other side of it that we want.
 That last example could fit in this bucket if you want to be good friends with someone, and this is a way to show that you value that friendship.
 Maybe it’s that you work out even though you know you’ll be uncomfortable being sore the next day.
 Or taking medicine to feel better even if it might taste bad.[^1]  Or sitting at a piano doing drills because you want to be better at it.
 Or, for some grad students — grinding away on research in hopes of landing a job you really like.
 * Sometimes, it’s because we haven’t thought about the fact that we don’t like it enough, and never bothered to change, or we’re too stubborn to replace it.
 Like a shirt that you hang onto while being in denial of the fact that it’s becoming increasingly threadbare.
 Or the stereotypical “mid-life crisis” , where you look up one day and realize you’re not happy being a cog in a machine.